Train accessibility

 Alternative formats of all our documents are free of charge, from the Customer Relations team.
 The team can provide alternative formats such a large print, Braille or audio versions.

 We will provide the large-print document within seven days of receiving your request, and any other formats as soon as possible.
-If you would like copies of these guides or any other TfW publications in an alternative format, please contact us.

 Class 150